huaweicloud/huaweicloud-iot-device-sdk-c/README.md

     You need to modify the following parameters in the src/device_demo/device_demo.c file:
     g_serverIp: Platform MQTT southbound IP, which can be viewed in "Overview" -> "Access Information" in the IoTDA console.
    g_username: The MQTT protocol requires username.
 The default device ID of the IoT platform is username.
 The device ID is the value returned when the device is registered.
-   g_password: device key, the value returned when the device is registered.
+   g_secret: device key, the value returned when the device is registered.
     ![](./doc/doc_en/device_demo.png)

 4. Execute the command to compile.
 It is recommended to use Makefile for compilation: